developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the Power State of the WWAN adapter.

-A given device may or may not support a WWAN adapter.
+A given device might or might not support a WWAN adapter.
 An attempt to configure the WWAN adapter on a device that does not have one results in an error.

 ### Wireless WAN Configuration - Background Data